-Yes, while it is preferable that you have a height above 5’10”, it is also possible for you to become a professional model with a height less than that.
-One of the biggest examples we can see of this, is Kate Moss, who is only 5’6”, and is right now one of the biggest professional models in the industry.
+Yes, while you should have a height above 5’10”, it is also possible for you to become a professional model with a height less than that.
+One of the biggest examples we can see of this is Kate Moss, who is only 5’6”, and is right now one of the biggest professional models in the industry.

-A catwalk model has to fit into certain requirements of height and weight, but there are various other fields of professional modelling, such as photoshoot modelling, or modelling for clothes or magazines, commercial models, etc, where height is not considered such a big factor.
+A catwalk model has to fit into certain requirements of height and weight, but there are various other fields of professional modeling, such as photoshoot modeling, or modeling for clothes or magazines, commercial models, etc, where height does not consider such a big factor.

 Myth 2- You have to be Skinny:

-If you look back at some of the biggest style icons and models, you will realize that none of them actually fit into the ‘requirements’ of being a professional model.
+If you look back at some of the biggest style icons and models, you will realize that none of them fit into the ‘requirements’ of being a professional model.
 Take into account Marylin Monroe; she was a vivacious and extremely curvaceous woman!
-And she was loved and envied for those curves.
+And she loves and envied for those curves.

 The world is now speaking up- they want to see “real women” as models, and they are getting exactly what they want.
-More and more women who are not seen as the typical size 0 models are coming up and gaining a lot of popularity.
-The modelling industry is welcoming the curvier, more voluptuous models with open arms, and turning them into superstars!
+More and more women who not see as the typical size 0 models are coming up and gaining a lot of popularity.
+The modeling industry is welcoming the curvier, more voluptuous models with open arms, and turning them into superstars!